aiidateam/aiida-core/docs/source/topics/provenance/caching.rst

 Once a node is stored in the database, its hash is stored in the ``_aiida_hash`` extra, and this extra is used to find matching nodes.
 If a node of the same class with the same hash already exists in the database, this is considered a cache match.
-Use the :meth:`~aiida.orm.nodes.Node.get_hash` method to check the hash of any node.
+You can use the :meth:`~aiida.orm.nodes.Node.get_hash` method to check the hash of any node.
 In order to figure out why a calculation is *not* being reused, the :meth:`~aiida.orm.nodes.Node._get_objects_to_hash` method may be useful:

 .. code-block:: ipython